atifh/clj-scheduler/README.md

 `lein run server`

-Now visit http://localhost:8080/ and you will see the below which renders all the scheduled jobs:
+Now visit http://localhost:8080/ and you will see the below page which renders all the scheduled jobs:

 ![All scheduled jobs](https://raw.githubusercontent.com/atifh/clj-scheduler/master/list-scheduled-jobs.png)